amirtayebi/amirtayebi.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
-I have taught undergraduate courses in all core economics courses as well as as a number of upper level ones.

-You can view my teaching portfolio [here](/files/pdf/teaching/Portfolio.pdf).
+You can view my teaching portfolio, icluding my teaching statement and summary of evaluations [here](/files/pdf/teaching/Portfolio.pdf).
 You can find the teaching materials for each each course here.

 ## St. Lawerence University